DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 The results are shown in Table 9.

-Test for Rancidity: This test was performed by using the Phloroglucinol solution.
-The rancidity is due to the oxidation of the fats and oils; during oxidation free fatty acids are librated.
-These free fatty acids react with the Phloroglucinol of I solution and give pink colour.
-This indicates rancidity of the product.
-Procedure 10 ml of melted ointment was taken then added 10ml of concentrated I hydrochloric acid and 10 ml of Phloroglucinol solution.
-Shaken for one minute.
-The material shall be taken to have passed the test if no pink colour developed.
+Test for Rancidity: This test was performed by using the phloroglucinol solution.
+The rancidity is due to the oxidation of the fats and oils; during oxidation free fatty acids are liberated.
+These free fatty acids react with the phloroglucinol of I solution and give pink color.
+This indicates the rancidity of the product.
+Procedure 10 ml of melted ointment was taken then added 10ml of concentrated I hydrochloric acid and 10 ml of phloroglucinol solution and shaken for one minute.
+The material should be taken to have passed the test if no pink color developed.
 The results are shown in Table 6.

 Determination of Viscosity: Viscosity is the most important parameter in the evaluation of the I ointment.
-Viscosity governs the many properties of the product such as K spreadiblity, pourability of the product from the container etc. As the viscosity I is affected by many factors such as change in temperature, manufacturing 1 condition, quality of raw materials etc. It is very important to measure the I viscosity of the cosmetic product.
+Viscosity governs the many properties of the product such as K spreadability, pourability of the product from the container, etc. As the viscosity, I is affected by many factors such as a change in temperature, manufacturing 1 condition, quality of raw materials, etc. It is very important to measure the I viscosity of the cosmetic product.
 Viscosity was measured by Brookfield H viscometer.

 Procedure: The formulated ointment were kept for accelerated stability studies to observe the effect of temperature on pH (digital pH meter) and viscosity (Brookfield viscometer, by using spindle no. 4 and at 30rpm speed) of the creams.
 The formulations were kept at 4 °C, room temperature and 45 °C for one month.
-After every ten days they were tested for pH, viscosity and effect of colour on hair strands.
+After every ten days, they were tested for pH, viscosity, and effect of color on hair strands.
 The results are shown in Table 10.

 RESULTS AND DISCUSSION:

 |Formulations||Time in sec||Mean